thegooddocsproject/templates/quickstarts/about-quickstarts.md

 * Highlight the main (hero) feature of your product.
 * Document the quickest/easiest way to implement the main (hero) feature  of your product.
 * Pick a use case that the user can complete within 5-20 mts with a preference for a shorter time.
-* Do not complicate the quickstart by including error scenarios/complex use cases
+* Do not complicate the quickstart by including error scenarios/complex use cases.
 * Lengthy quickstarts can overwhelm users.
 Consider condensing or removing steps or reevaluating the scope of the quickstart.
 * For code samples, ensure that you include:
 	- Any required `import` or `using` statements